SambaCommunications/Samba-iOS-SDK/README.md

 ```

-Now the SDK is configured.
-Next, you should add the following property in the ```UIViewController``` that you will use to present the ad:
+The SDK is now configured.
+Next you should add the following property in the ```UIViewController``` that you will use to present the ad:

 ```
 import SambaSDK